 - k.
 Ministry of Communications.
-To help enable and augment the capacity of NHA in restoration of connectivity and aid in coordination between relevant stakeholders including NHA, respective PHAs and C&W Departments. - MoNHS&R. To coordinate with National Institute of Health (NIH) and respective provincial health departments and provide support to national health system for tackling emergent / likely health needs. - m.
+To help enable and augment the capacity of NHA in restoration of connectivity and aid in coordination between relevant stakeholders including NHA, respective PHAs and C&W Departments. - I. MoNHS&R. To coordinate with National Institute of Health (NIH) and respective provincial health departments and provide support to national health system for tackling emergent / likely health needs. - m.
 Ministry of Railways.
 Ensure adequate preparations against likely seasonal hazards and undertake maintenance / restoration of railways communication infrastructure in the aftermath of monsoon emergencies. - n.
 MoNFS&R. Coordinate with provincial agriculture departments to establish a coordinated mechanism for safeguarding crops from potential floods, thereby fulfilling the responsibility of ensuring food security and minimizing the impact on agricultural production. - o.
 PEMRA.
 Enforcement and regulation of electronic media in order to ensure factual information is shared with the general public on monsoon floods. - p.
 PDMAs / SDMA / GBDMA / ICT Administration.
-As 2nd Tier responders, in addition to having overall mandate for DM in respective regions, ensure coordination with all relevant stakeholders for planning, implementing mitigative policies and developing well-coordinated response against likely Monsoon emergencies.
-2nd Tier to ensure the following: - - (1) Profile regional vulnerabilities/ risks through conduct of MHVRAs. - (2) Archive hazards to develop accurate database for reference in future planning. - (3) Ensure adequate relief stockpiling. - (4) Conduct audits for preparedness measures (HR and machinery). - (5) Plan and conduct mock exercises to enhance DM stakeholder coordination. - (6) Establish region-specific awareness campaigns. - (7) Establish and operate Early Warning Systems. - (8) Generate timely situation reports (SITREPs). - (9) Develop and update contingency plans on annual and seasonal basis. - (10) Facilitate effective rehabilitation and recovery effort. - q.
+As 2nd Tier responder, in addition to having overall mandate for DM in respective regions, ensure coordination with all relevant stakeholders for planning, implementing mitigative policies and developing well-coordinated response against likely Monsoon emergencies.
+2nd Tier to ensure the following: - - (1) Profile hazards and conduct MHVRAs. - (2) Ensure adequate relief stockpiling. - (3) Conduct audits for preparedness evaluation. - (4) Plan and conduct mock exercises to enhance stakeholder coordination. - (5) Establish region-specific awareness campaigns. - (6) Establish and operate Early Warning Systems. - (7) Generate timely situation reports (SITREPs). - (8) Develop and update contingency plans. - (9) Facilitate effective rehabilitation and recovery effort. - q.
 Rescue 1122.
 To ensure expedient provision of emergency rescue services including lifesaving first aid and ambulance service in any emergency situation.
 Plan and conduct rescue operations in coordination with local administrations / DDMAs, provincial authorities and Armed Forced, if required.

 - r.
-Police Services/ LEAs.
+Police Services.
 To ensure provision of security and safety to disaster affected areas by securing private / public property and also provide safe and secure working environment to different agencies / NGOs etc working the affected areas. - s.
-Armed Forces/ CAFs.
+Armed Forces.
 Ensure assistance to civil administration by providing support in emergency rescue, evacuation, relief and medical support in disaster affected areas, once requisitioned. - t.
 INGOs / NGOs / CSOs.
 To ensure provision of humanitarian assistance and emergency relief support to disaster affectees through provision of shelter, food packages and medical support in coordination with NDMA / PDMAs / DDMAs. - u.
 NHA/FWO.
 Devise a detailed plan for timely maintenance and restoration of national highways and motorways infrastructure in light of likely Monsoon emergencies with special focus on the areas / sections which were affected / damaged during the floods 2022. - v.
 Provincial Highway Authorities.
 Coordinate with various contractors for the maintenance & restoration of respective provincial highway infrastructure in the aftermath of disaster situation. - w.
-Communication and Works Departments of Provinces / GB / AJ&K and ICT.
-Employ respective resources and establish Coordination with various contractors for the maintenance & restoration of respective provincial and rural access road infrastructure in the aftermath of disaster situation. - x.
+Communication and Works Departments of Provinces / GB / AJ&K. Employ respective resources and establish Coordination with various contractors for the maintenance & restoration of respective provincial and rural access road infrastructure in the aftermath of disaster situation. - x.
 SUPARCO.
-Provide overall situation and damage assessment using satellite technology on required basis.
+Provide overall situation and damage assessment using satellite technology on required basis. - 12.
+Lessons Learnt / Way Forward from Monsoon 2022.
+During Monsoon season and the ensuing floods in 2022, various challenges were encountered by stakeholders at different levels, providing valuable opportunities for learning.
+The following lessons were identified along with measures to be taken: - a.
+Weather / River Flow Monitoring